 5. “If it wasn’t for the president and Congress, we’d have got a larger annual increase.”
 Not true.
 The law contains a formula that determines each year’s cost-of-living increase for Social Security benefits.
 Congress and the president neither determine the amount each year nor vote on it.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs were For Your Own Good and Choosing Badly.
+His previous articles were For Your Own Good and Choosing Badly.
 Follow Dick on Twitter @QuinnsComments.